There are several design patterns used these days in the .NET ecosystem. What are they? What are the benefits and drawbacks of each pattern?...

 Design Debt: What They Don’t Tell You About Design Thinking

-But there can be a downside to incorporating new ideas or features as you’re working on the project—design debt.
+But there can be a downside to incorporating new product design ideas or features as you’re working on a software development project: design debt.

 Wait, what’s Design Debt?

 Design Debt is when new design elements are added to an application without considering how all these individual elements will eventually fit together.
 The end result is an app that has some great features and might look nice but lacks a design pattern or clear path of usability for the user.
 That usually means that important items might be hidden behind too many tabs or that the overall UX is just clunky.

 You’ve probably heard of technical debt—the idea that choosing the easiest (rather than best) software development solution now causes headaches down the road as new code is added in.

 Design Debt is similar, but while technical debt is a pain for other developers working to untangle cobbled together code, Design Debt has some pretty serious and negative implications for the end-user.
 Bottom line—your app will need some help.

 The worst part about design debt is that it’s not something that happens all at once.
 It creeps up on you, building and building until it’s big enough for you to notice.
 By that time, it’s a massive headache and a big mess to clean up.

 We recently partnered with a client whose work fits this design pattern perfectly.
 Prior to working with us, they had worked to further refine their app and to make it as useful as possible.
 And they were going about that in the right way.
 They were asking the right questions of their users and understood the problems their customers faced when using the app.